 As we have seen, determining what is good Kanna powder depends on how it is prepared as well as the care and knowledge that goes into its cultivation.
 The Kanna that we sell at Kratora has been grown without pesticides and ground to a very fine consistency after the traditional eight-day fermentation process (in the case of our fermented Kanna).

-Ready to shop our Kanna, fresh kratom, and CBD products?
+Ready to shop our Kanna, and fresh kratom products?
 Order today to receive same-day shipping on orders submitted before 3 p.m.
 Eastern Time Monday through Friday and 1 p.m.
 Eastern Time on Saturdays (excluding holidays).

 Please note that none of the products sold on our website are intended to diagnose, treat, cure, or prevent any disease or medical condition.